digital-asset/daml/docs/source/concepts/ledger-model/ledger-structure.rst

    :align: center
    :width: 100%

-To illustrate :ref:`contract keys <daml-ref-contract-keys>`, suppose that the contract key for a `PaintOffer` consists of the reference number and the painter.
+To illustrate :doc:`contract keys </daml/reference/contract-keys>`, suppose that the contract key for a `PaintOffer` consists of the reference number and the painter.
 So Alice can refer to the `PaintOffer` by its key `(P, P123)`.
 To make this explicit, we use the notation `PaintOffer @P A &P123` for contracts, where `@` and `&` mark the parts that belong to a key.
 (The difference between `@` and `&` will be explained in the :ref:`integrity section <da-signatories-agreements-maintainers>`.)